-5 For the readers interested in computer science and logic, the syntax and formal semantics employed by the CIDOC CRM are given in (Meghini & Doerr 2018), where the computational aspects are also discussed.
+5 For the readers interested in computer science and logic, the syntax and formal semantics employed by the CIDOC CRM sections, of parts of reality.
+In other words, the uniqueness of reality does not depend on where one draws the line between the mountain and the valley.

 A CIDOC CRM-compatible knowledge base (KB) (Meghini & Doerr 2018) is an instance of E73 Information Object in the CIDOC CRM.
 It contains (data structures that encode) formal statements representing propositions believed to be true in a reality by an observer.
-These statements use appellations (e.g., http://id.loc.gov/authorities/names/n790660056) of ontological particulars and of CRM concepts (e.g., P100i died in).
+These statements use appellations (e.g., https://id.loc.gov/authorities/names/n790660056) of ontological particulars and of CRM concepts (e.g. P100i died in).
 Thereby users, in their capacity of having real-world knowledge and cognition, may be able to relate these statements to the propositions they are meant to characterize, and be able to reason and research about their validity.
 In other words, the formal instances in a knowledge base are the identifiers, not the real things or phenomena.
 A special case is digital content: a KB in a computer system may contain statements about instances of E90 Symbolic Object and the real thing may be text residing within the same KB.
 The instance of E90 Symbolic Object and its textual representation are separate entities and they can be connected with the property P190 has symbolic content.